UNLV-Libraries/as-cors/README.md

 ## Installation

-1. Download or clone this repository.
+1. Download or clone this repository into the ArchivesSpace `plugins/` directory..

         git clone git@github.com:RockefellerArchiveCenter/as-cors.git

-2. Add the `as-cors/` directory to the ArchivesSpace `plugins/` directory.
-3. Edit `config/config.rb` to include the plugin:
+2. Edit `config/config.rb` to include the plugin:

         AppConfig[:plugins] = ['local',  'lcnaf', 'aspace-public-formats', 'as-cors']

-4. Restart ArchivesSpace.
+3. Restart ArchivesSpace.

 ## Usage

 Routes on which CORS headers are available can be edited by changing the `CORS_ENDPOINTS` variable.
 For production use, `headers["Access-Control-Allow-Origin"]` should specify a host name, rather than the permissive wildcard `*`.

 ## Contributing